hilsdsg3/hilsdsg3/README.md

 <p align="center"><img width=100% src="https://github.com/hilsdsg3/hilsdsg3/blob/master/meta_data/Wood_floor_with_text_.png"></p>

-Also I have mechanical engineering and account management professional backgrounds which I have grown from to be the engineer and leader I have become.
+Also I have mechanical engineering and product management backgrounds which I have grown from to be the engineer and leader I have become.

 As I add to my digital portfolio, please visit periodically for an update.